DevonTomatoSandwich/Pi-Doorbell/README.md

  - handle: for a boom3 the handle will be '0x0003'.
 For other BLE speakers or even the megaboom this may be different and you may need to sniff packets like in the post either with Packetlogger or Wireshark (I used wireshark for android).
  - value: this is just an address appended with '01' where the address is the bluetooth address of the phone which has the ultimate ears app installed. find BT address [for ios](https://www.techwalla.com/articles/how-do-i-find-a-bluetooth-address) or [for android](https://www.technipages.com/android-find-bluetooth-address)
  - device hex: if you manually connect the pi to the boom3, and run `hcitool con` you can see a list of devices connected to the pi.
 Only connecting the boom3 should show one hex address corresponding to the boom3

+You should now replace the variables `boomHex`, `boomValue`, `boomHandle` in the `doorbell.py` script.

 ## wiring

 setup the wiring like in the above photo and schema.
 [this link](https://forum.core-electronics.com.au/t/433mhz-remote-control-by-hacking-a-wireless-doorbell-arduino-and-raspberry-pi/7799) has further instructions on how to wire the receiver and what the other receiver pins do.
+I've added an external pull down resistor on the yellow breadbaord so that there is no high voltage produced from the floating state in the input wire (orange).
+This stops the doorbell from playing randomly.
+Aparently the internal pull down resistor in the rasp pi is not working well enough (possibly resistance too low or not grounded properly).

 The boom3 should be connected once manually and you can turn it off before running the script.
 Also when the doorbell is pressed the result is to play a tune from the doorbell's list of tunes then play the meme through the speaker.
 You can select a tune that is short (3 knock sound) so to not play over the meme.
 You can select different sounds by holding the small black button on the transmitter.

 ## run

+If using the run on boot instruction in "install" section, you only need to turn the pi on to run the script and turn the pi off to stop the script.

-open the 'doorbell.py' script in thonny and run.
+Otherwise open the 'doorbell.py' script in thonny and run.
 Or use command `python3 Desktop/doorbell.py`

 Then test by pushing the doorbell